markbaaijens/rpmusicserver/README.md

   * insert SD-card into your Linux PC
   * `sudo /tmp/rpmusicserver-master/scripts/burn-image.sh`
     * enter your (personal) password of your PC
   * Select a disk: choose the inserted SD-card
   * Select a type: choose P for Production
+  * Select a language: choose your language
   * Do you want to continue burning on [chosen device]: type 'yes'
 * Format USB-drive for data:
   * connect USB-drive to your Linux PC
   * `sudo /tmp/rpmusicserver-master/scripts/format-usbdisk.sh`
     * enter your (personal) password of your PC
   * Select a disk: select the inserted USB-disk
   * Select a format-type: choose D for data-disk
   * Do you want to continue formatting [chosen device] as 'usbbackup': type 'yes'
 * First boot:
   * make sure your Pi is powered off
   * insert SD-card into your Pi